-A. Payment for installation of 1 inch to 2 inch water service transfer is made as a unit, including the connection to new water main with insulated corporation and corporation 90, installation of new curb stop and stop box, installation of pipe, connection to existing water service, excavation, backfill, and compaction.
+A. Payment for installation of 1 inch to 2 inch water service transfer is made as a unit, including the connection to new water main with insulated corporation and corporation 90, installation

-- B. Payment for installation of 4 inch and larger water service transfer is made as a unit, including the tee, valve, DI pipe, valve box, valve box adapter, needed fittings, poly wrap, bonded joints, and thrust restraint. - C. All work related to water service transfer is considered incidental to the installation of the water service transfer.
+- of new curb stop and stop box, installation of pipe, connection to existing water service, excavation, backfill, and compaction. - B. Payment for installation of 3 inch and larger water service transfer is made as a unit, including the tee, valve, DI pipe, valve box, valve box adapter, needed fittings, poly wrap, bonded joints, and thrust restraint. - C. All work related to water service transfer is included in the unit price for the bid item.